glenyslion/glenyslion/README.md

 ## Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

 ### :woman_technologist: About Me :
-I am a Data Scientist from Indonesia.
+I am a Data Scientist from Indonesia, currently living in the USA.

 - 📚 Master’s student at Northwestern University, majoring in Machine Learning and Data Science.